Consultation with Officers of the Authority

 The Hearing by the Board of the Authority

-The applicant will be notified of the recommendation by letter and will be invited to attend the licence hearing.
-It is the applicant’s choice whether they wish to attend the hearing.
+The applicant will be notified of the recommendation by letter, and will also receive a copy of the paper supplied by the Executive to the Board, and will be invited to attend the licence hearing.
+It is the applicant’s choice whether it wishes to attend the hearing.

 If the Executive recommends that the licence be refused, the applicant will be given the opportunity to seek an adjournment of the hearing in order to arrange for legal representation.

-The Executive's recommendation is no more than this.
-The decision on whether or not to grant a licence is made by the Board, who may accept, or reject, the recommendation of the Executive.
+The Executive's recommendation is purely that.
+The decision to grant or approve an authorisation is made by the Board, which may accept, or reject, the recommendation of the Executive.

 The decision of the Board will be notified to the applicant subsequently in writing by the Secretary to the Authority.
 Reasons will be provided for a negative decision and for the imposition of conditions on a licence.